-To access PLMN services, a UE in SNPN access mode that has successfully registered with an SNPN may perform another registration via the SNPN with a PLMN (using the credentials of that PLMN) following the same architectural principles as specified in clause 4.2.8 and the SNPN taking the role of "Untrusted non-3GPP access".
+To access PLMN services, a UE in SNPN access mode that has successfully registered with an SNPN may perform another registration via the SNPN User Plane with a PLMN (using the credentials of that PLMN) following the same architectural principles as specified in clause 4.2.8 and the SNPN taking the role of "Untrusted non-3GPP access".
+Annex D.X provides additional details.